bevyengine/rfcs/rfcs/55-entropy.md

 - This may not be general enough to include in Bevy.
 - This may not be general enough to be on by default.
 - Includes `rand` as a dependency
-  - But not in public API
+  - But not in public API.

 ## Rationale and alternatives